fortrabbit/blog/better-domain-handling.md

 **Simply using the CNAME for naked domains**.
 That is against the [DNS specs](http://www.ietf.org/rfc/rfc1035.txt) and it breaks emails for `you@domain.com` — CNAME on a naked domain breaks the MX record so you and cannot receive emails on that domain anymore.

 **Ignoring naked domains**.
-That is not good, as some users might try to enter the domain without the www. prefix in the browser which would end up in a dead end.
+That is not good, as some users might try to enter the domain without the <www>. prefix in the browser which would end up in a dead end.

 **Using the IP address of the App for the A-Record**.
 That's not good, as your App might be moved around and thus will receive a different IP.

 **Using naked and www side by side, not forwarding requests**.
 This way the Google bot and your users don't which domain is the right one.

 ### Hacks until now ⚡